Article by Leoni Dennis

 The Munter Hitch

-If you'd like to learn even more knots, along with other topics such as how to handle hypothermia, general whitewater safety & rescue principles, and much more, you can enroll in our Free Online Introductory Whitewater Safety & Rescue course.
+If you'd like to learn even more knots, along with other topics such as how to handle hypothermia, general whitewater safety & rescue principles, and much more, you can enroll in our Online Whitewater Safety & Rescue Foundations course.